Tuesday, 23 July 2019

 The committee also felt that a further accommodation of the public was possible:

-· A list of names selected by the Bank’s own committee could be submitted to public vote according to one of the recognised procedures (first past the post, and so on).
+· A list of names, carefully selected by the Bank’s own committee, could be submitted to public vote according to one of the recognised procedures (first past the post, and so on).
+This proposal neatly incorporated a guarantee against any possibility of an overwhelming public vote in favour of Banky McBankface.
+The name would simply not appear among the choices submitted for popular choice.

 The committee did identify one unresolved problem.
 Since banknotes of the four denominations are issued in unequal quantities, it might be thought that the representational value of the image on them should be weighted according to the number of banknotes on which that image would appear.
-The committee noted that this would remove an element of simplicity from its proposals and would require assistance from someone able to do advanced mathematics and not just simple sums.
+The committee noted that this would remove an element of simplicity from its proposals and would require assistance from someone able to do difficult sums.

 The committee then took cover.